alexbispo/GoStack11/week02/classes/README.md

 ## Utils
   - yard add bcryptjs --> to encrypt passwords.
     - yarn add @types/bcryptjs -D --> to add ts types.

+## Save avatar image
+  - save just the path in the database.
+  - the image nust be saved in disk or in some cloud storage service like DigitalOcean, etc...
+  - a sugestion about wich lib to use multer.